10 facts about the morning after pill

 Women who have had unprotected sex but do not wish to become pregnant may consider taking the morning after pill.
 Alternatively, couples who have attempted to protect themselves from pregnancy but experienced a split or faulty condom may also consider this option.

-The name ‘morning after pill’ can lead to some confusion, as neither brand of pill has to literally be taken the morning after unprotected sex to be effective.
+The name ‘morning after pill’ can lead to some confusion, as neither brand of pill must literally be taken the morning after unprotected sex to be effective.

 - Levonorgestrel can be taken up to 72 hours (three days) after unprotected sex and still prevent pregnancy.

 - ellaOne can be taken up to 120 hours (five days) after unprotected sex and remain effective.

 However, Levonorgestrel should be taken as soon as possible after unprotected sex.
 The sooner it's taken, the more likely it is to be effective.

 3. How effective is the morning after pill?